7 Steps To Create An Integrated Marketing Communication Plan

 Interactive marketing is a powerful, trendy way of allowing consumer behavior (“interactions”) to evolve and form the way marketing is accomplished, usually via a two-way channel that allows for a one-on-one marketing session.
 An example would be using personalized content, quizzes, interactive games, and videos.
 It is usually initiated or triggered by the customer’s behavior.
 In this way, marketers can use critical feedback to tailor marketing materials for prospects and leads based on their likes, dislikes, and needs.

 One of the vital elements of marketing is branding.
 Branding includes the unique name, reputation, and image of the company.
 It carries the overall look and feel of the product or enterprise and is critical for how prospects view the company and its products.
 Branding should be consistent in all aspects, such as with advertising campaigns, social media platforms, sales collateral, apps, website, and business cards.
+One way to maintain brand consistency is by using a digital asset management system.
+It allows you to manage marketing collaterals more efficiently through version control and elimination of duplicate assets.

 The packaging includes the material used to wrap a product, which contains key information about the product and the company.
 It promotes, describes, or displays information and marketing initiatives to encourage potential buyers to buy the product.